Summer in Alaska is unlike anywhere else in the world.

 It’s also smart to bring light layers that don’t take up much packing real estate.

 A good long sleeve base layer can be worn by itself or easily layered under your other clothes.
 This should be a staple in your packing list.
 These are typically very thin but also can keep you quite warm as well.
-I’ve tested a few and found that brands with Merino wool or moisture-wicking technology perform best.
+I’ve tested many types of fabric and found that Merino Wool is the best.

 It’s rare that the temperatures will get above 80 degrees (F) so I’d recommend a combination of jeans, hiking pants, and workout pants.
 Shorts aren’t necessary unless you get warm easily (like my husband who wears shorts all summer, even in the 40’s).
 Alaska is not a fashionable place, so remember functional clothing is key!